 If the thought of dental implant cost is leaving you tossing and turning at night, you can relax.
-Patients who have been recommended implants always reply with “how much is a dental implant?”
+Patients who have been recommended implants always reply with “how much is the dental implant procedure?”
 And that’s a tricky question to answer because dental implants aren’t sold off the shelf or self-installed.
-To get an accurate estimate you need a thorough professional consultation.
+To get an accurate estimate you need to visit an expert dentist that offers consultation prior to surgery.
 The good news is that we have compiled some average costs, to help you out with budgeting.

 How Is The Cost Of Dental Implants Calculated?